 - Smaller than the size of Earth.
 Radiates heat, surface temperature of 600000 K.

-- Extremly long lived, the oldest are 10 billion years old.
-A giant star collpases core which previous had between ten to thirty solar masses.
+- Extremley long lived, the oldest are 10 billion years old.
+A giant star's collapsed core which previous had between ten to thirty solar masses.

 - Crab Pulsar